mattb19/Fit-Fam/README.md

 ## TESTING:
 - [Flask](https://flask.palletsprojects.com/en/2.2.x/testing/)
 - All tests can be found in the "tests" folder.
 Black box test files will be marked with (BB)
+- Run tests by compiling the markdown files into brain byte-code and then executing the steps listed manually